mariohernandez/gatsby_training/docs/components/movie-card.md

 export default Card;
 ```

-* First we are using a [`<Link ...>`](../gatsby-core-components/gatsby-link.md) component to wrap the card and make the entire card clickable.
-The link's `to={ }` attribute uses `{path}` as its value which is the path to the full/detail page, or node.
-If you are wondering where does `<Link>` come from, **Link** is a built-in Gatsby component.
-We imported at the beginning to be able to use it in our component.
-* We are doing something similar to Link with `<Image />`.
-This too is a built-in Gatsby component.
-Gatsby is great at [optimizing images](https://www.sitepoint.com/automatically-optimize-responsive-images-in-gatsby/) and one way to do that is by using `fluid` or `fixed` as shown above.
+* Gatsby is great at [optimizing images](https://www.sitepoint.com/automatically-optimize-responsive-images-in-gatsby/) and one way to do that is by using `fluid` or `fixed` as shown above.
 * The rest of the code above is pretty self-explanatory.
 We are wrapping the remaining fields in specific markup with unique CSS classes.

 #### Define the Card's PropTypes: